 galley font

-the first font from this site with a standard height (non-descending) serifless capital I AND serifless (ascending) lower case l.
+the first font from this site with a standard height (non-descending) serifless capital I AND serifless (ascending) lower case l (and no-base One).
 As well, the swashed capital Q adds its distinctive flair with its heightend readability—a glyph choice departure from previous Q glyph shapes with its more dominant tail stroke—joining the other open capitals with its corner cutout (and the rationale for its choice over my usual minimalist leanings).

 While context plays heavily with this typeface for distinguishing between the capital I and lower case l, the ascending cap height of the lower case l is sufficient to highlight the glyph in those rare occasions when it is adjacent or in proximity to the capital I. YMMV.